stormchaserroleplaying/stormchaserRPG/Classes/Expert/index.md

 As an expert, you have the following class features.

 ### Stamina
 Experts have stamina equal to 3× their Constitution score.
-Their stamina die is a d8.
+Their recovery die is a d8.

 ### Proficiencies
 **Armour:** Light armour<br>